Seahawks make blockbuster trade for safety Jamal Adams

-A day after it was confirmed NFL training camps will start on time, the Seahawks have pulled off a blockbuster trade, acquiring All-Pro Safety Jamal Adams from the New York Jets.
+A day after it was confirmed NFL training camps will start on time, the Seahawks pulled off a blockbuster trade, acquiring disgruntled All-Pro Safety Jamal Adams from the New York Jets.

-As first reported by The New York Post, the Seahawks dealt veteran safety Bradley McDougald, a 2021 first-round pick, a 2022 first-round pick and a 2021 third-round pick for Adams, who had stated he wanted to be traded as he was locked in a dispute with the team over a new contract as well as having publicly criticized coach Adam Gase and general manager Joe Douglas.
+To get Adams, who on Friday had been quoted in a New York Daily News story lobbying heavy criticism at Jets coach Adam Gase and general manager Joe Douglas, the Seahawks dealt veteran safety Bradley McDougald, a 2021 first-round pick, a 2022 first-round pick and a 2021 third-round.

-The Seahawks confirmed the trade with an announcement of their own, detailing that Seattle will also get back a 2022 fourth-round pick.
+Seattle also got back a 2022 fourth-round pick.

+The teams quickly confirmed the trade after it was broken by The New York Post, among other outlets.

 The trade represents a huge investment to remake a secondary that has been lagging the last few years as the members of the Legion of Boom either retired or headed elsewhere and Seattle will now go into the 2020 season with a safety duo of Adams and Quandre Diggs, who was acquired from Detroit last October for a fifth-round pick.